Oceans of Trash

 And there is the atoll’s abundant wildlife.
 Nearly three million seabirds nest on Midway, including endangered Laysan ducks and the world’s largest colony of albatross.
 So it’s hard to miss plastic’s devastating impact on birds and animals.

 Action: Spread the word about the need to curb marine debris.
-For a heartbreaking look at the toll on Midway’s seabirds, see this trailer for the upcoming feature film “Midway" by photographer Chris Jordan.
+For a heartbreaking look at the toll on Midway’s seabirds, see this trailer for the upcoming feature film “Albatross" by photographer Chris Jordan.
 Or see CNN’s video “Plastic Island.”

 For a lighter touch, check out Ocean Today’s short “Trash Talk” videos, a collaboration between the National Oceanic and Atmospheric Administration and the Smithsonian Institution.